DanielZaksek/focus-stack-organizer/README.md

-# Focus Stack Sorter 📸
+# Focus Stack Organizer 📸

 A Python script for automatically organizing focus-stacking image series.
 Perfect for macro and product photography with cameras like the Olympus OM-1 that support focus bracketing.